How To Stick To An Effective School Routine All Year Long

 Routine Remedy: Make evening plans your child will want to participate in

-Problem: Your child is starting to forget about due dates
+Problem: Your child forgets about due dates

 Routine Remedy: Help your child record deadlines onto a calendar